 Suzanne’s role is to support Exasol’s growth strategy by evangelizing and bridging any gaps between our solutions and the cloud ecosystem.
 As an alliance manager, she helps the company grow and expand by establishing connections with other stakeholders and partners.

 “I have over 25 years of experience in sales and my best skill is to build long-term relationships with clients and colleagues,” says Suzannne.
 “I’ve worked at many companies where I felt part of the family, however since joining Exasol – in strange times where I have yet to meet my colleagues face-to-face – I truly feel part of a family that wants everyone’s success.
 Because their success is our success.”

 If Suzanne could talk to her younger self she would say: “Be strong, be yourself and never let anyone tell you to change who you truly are.”

-Katharina, Milena, Suzanne and Pen-Fan are just a handful of the inspirational women we have working at Exasol.
+Katharina, Milena and Suzanne are just a handful of the inspirational women we have working at Exasol.
 As a business, we continue to support diversity and inclusion and have introduced a number of initiatives, like our Diversity Champions and Women of Exasol group, to champion the progression of women working in technology and raise awareness of this important topic.